marktwallace/Dabble/docs/features.md

 ### 1. Entry Screen

 A landing page listing previous conversations sorted by date descending, with a "New conversation" button.
-Each entry shows an inferred title and timestamp.
+Each entry shows date and inferred title on one line.

 Conversations are plain text files in `conversations/`.
 No metadata database.
 Filenames are timestamp-based (e.g. `2026-03-07T14-32.txt`).
 The title shown on the entry screen is the first line of the file, written by Claude when the conversation starts.

+The conversation list is rendered as `st.radio` with `index=None` (nothing pre-selected).
+Clicking any item navigates immediately via `on_change`.
+Date is shown first for scannability.

 Below the conversation list, two sections: **Reports** (live, parameterized) and **Snapshots** (static), each listing generated files by date descending.
-Each entry is an expander showing the `streamlit run` command.
+Each entry is a collapsed expander showing the `streamlit run` command.

 ### 2. Conversational Analysis